#1 Time Waster

 Other tasks fall to me and the housekeeping staff and are covered by my (not insignificant) cleaning fee.

-But let’s talk about how this all relates to the #1 timewasting mistake I see rental hosts and managers make.
+But let’s talk about how this all relates to the #1 timewasting mistake I see vacation rental hosts and managers make.

 You’ll note in the comments to Matt’s post that many folks instruct guests strip the sheets and other linens from all the beds.